The desire on all sides to move forward gives Julian Assange freedom - Myhartsvilletoday.com

-When negotiations to end the long-running legal dispute between Julian Assange, the founder of WikiLeaks, and the United States came to a head this spring, prosecutors presented his lawyers with an option so far-fetched that one person involved thought it sounded like a phrase from a Monty Python movie.
+When negotiations to end the long-running legal dispute between WikiLeaks founder Julian Assange and the United States came to a head this spring, prosecutors presented his lawyers with a choice so far-fetched that one person involved thought it sounded like a phrase. of a Monty Python. movie.

 “Guam or Saipan?”